amfrye777/Live_Session_3_Project/Paper/rollingsales_manhattan_Paper.md

 #Introduction

-#Data Cleanup Tasks
+#Data Cleanup on Annual Manhattan Housing Sales

-## Introduction
-Our team analyzed the the annual sales data of properties sold in Manhattan, NY.
+When originally loading data into R for analysis, we identified several inconsistencies with how the data was represented upon initial load.
+Due to these inconsistencies we have outlined several steps we went through to clean our data types and handling of data outliers where appropriate.
+The next sections will discuss and walk through the process of cleaning our Manhattan Sales Dataset

-##Required Packages
+###Required Packages
 The packages **plyr** and **gdata** are required to run commands we performed in organizing the data.

-##Data File
+###Data File
-As of the date of this analysis, we sourced our data from the following URL: https://www1.nyc.gov/assets/finance/downloads/pdf/rolling_sales/neighborhood_sales/manhattan_sales_prices.xls.
+As of the date of this analysis(5/23/2016), we sourced our data from the following URL: https://www1.nyc.gov/assets/finance/downloads/pdf/rolling_sales/neighborhood_sales/manhattan_sales_prices.xls.

 To work with raw data, we converted the XLS file to a CSV file, which can be found in our Analysis folder.